m0090-dev/eec/README.md

 It allows you to safely manage and execute environments based on configuration files (TOML/YAML/JSON) without polluting your system environment.

 With `eec`, you can:
-- Run programs with temporary environments defined in TOML files
+- Run programs with temporary environments defined in configuration files
 - Group multiple environments under "tags" for easy access
 - Generate utility scripts for quick launching
 - Use interactive or restart modes for flexible workflow